 The Healthy Forest Landscapes (HFL) approach measures trends in forest cover, carbon, biodiversity and community well-being.
 It also helps companies that source from forest landscapes to engage with their suppliers and with local stakeholders to address key forest health issues.

-To answer this question, Earthworm and the UK renewable energy company Drax co-developed the HFL approach.
-A cycle of measurement, engagement, diagnosis, and potential intervention, it leads to a transparent evaluation of forest landscape health and a collaborative path forward to address issues.
-HFL is also designed to provide a consistent framework for evaluation, even in different forest types and geographies.
+To answer this question, Earthworm developed the HFL approach.
+HFL combines measuring key forest metrics with stakeholder engagement, a diagnostic process to achieve a transparent evaluation of forest landscape health, and collaboration to address social and environmental issues.
+HFL is designed to provide a consistent evaluation framework that also recognises the unique characteristics of different forest types and geographies.

 Monitor trends in critical forest landscape attributes: tree cover, forest carbon, biodiversity and community wellbeing in their key sourcing landscapes